 - compression stockings and hernia supports

 - incontinence supplies (e.g. briefs, pull-ups, liners, catheters)

-- if you reside in a long-term care or designated supportive living facility; contact your health care team.
+- resides in long-term care or designated supportive living